Welfare support in College is here to provide you with help and advice, covering a wide range of personal issues and

 In addition to the Tutors we have a Welfare Team consisting of Welfare Advisers and a Registered Nurse.

-The Welfare Advisers are Richard Geddis (DD2), Jenny Schiller (DD1) and Rev. Tim Harling (Cloister 2).
+The Welfare Advisers are Richard Geddis (Health Centre) and Rev. Tim Harling (Cloister 2).
 All are highly trained and experienced at supporting others with any welfare issues.
-Richard and Jenny are mental & emotional health professionals who specialise in working with issues experienced by members of College.
+Richard is a mental and emotional health professional with longstanding experience.

 |Emily Farrar||Welfare Adviser / Mental Health Nursefirstname.lastname@example.org||01223 (3)35569||College Health Centre, Cripps Court|

 |Tim Harling||Welfare Adviserfirstname.lastname@example.org||01223 (3)35562||Cloister 2, Cloister Court|

 There are a number of student resources and sources of support available in the local area, which you may find of use.
 The Welfare team can direct you to these, but below are a few examples.

 Student Guide to Health care: www.cambridgeshireandpeterboroughccg.nhs.uk/news-and-events/leaflets-and-guides/student-heathcare-guide-2017/

 www.camstudenthealth.nhs.uk is a website written by local GPs providing useful information on health care.

 www.counselling.cam.ac.uk The University Counselling Service website offers self-help guides for many mental health conditions, information about groups and workshops and an online application form to apply for therapy/counselling.

 https://www.disability.admin.cam.ac.uk Contact the Disability Resource Centre (DRC) for support, information and advice on disability matters.
 The DRC can assist with questions relating to funding, screening, support and reasonable adjustments.
 Email the DRC or phone 01223 332301 and ask for an appointment.